Typos in Kindle ebooks can happen.

-Typos happen in any book, but I was very pleased to get an email from Kindle Direct Publishing (KDP) today, pointing out that they had found three typos in one of my books.
+I was delighted to get an email from Kindle Direct Publishing (KDP), pointing out that it had found three typos in one of my Kindle ebooks.

 We’re writing to let you know that readers have reported a problem in your book.